-- 2.16 Where any financial interest in an entity relevant to the engagement or in any affiliate of such an entity is held in a trustee capacity by a covered person, or by a person closely associated with them, a self-interest threat may be created because either the existence of the trustee interest may influence the conduct or outcome of the engagement or the trust may influence the actions of the entity.
-Accordingly, such a trustee interest is not held when: - the relevant person is an identified potential beneficiary of the trust; or - the financial interest held by the trust in the entity is material to the trust; - the trust is able to exercise significant influence over the entity or an affiliate of the entity; or - the relevant person has significant influence over the investment decisions made by the trust, in so far as they relate to the financial interest in the entity; or

-• such a holding is otherwise precluded by the requirements in paragraph 2.4.
+- 2.16 Where any financial interest in an entity relevant to the engagement or in any affiliate of such an entity is held in a trustee capacity by a firm, covered person, or by a person closely associated with them, a self-interest threat may be created because either the existence of the trustee interest may influence the conduct or outcome of the engagement or the trust may influence the actions of the entity.
+Accordingly, such a trustee interest is not held when: - the relevant person is an identified potential beneficiary of the trust; or the financial interest held by the trust in the entity is material to the trust; or - in the case of a firm where a covered person, a person closely associated with them, or a network firm is an identified potential beneficiary of the trust - the trust is able to exercise significant influence over the entity or an affiliate of the entity; or - the relevant person has significant influence over the investment decisions made by the trust, in so far as they relate to the financial interest in the entity; or - such a holding is otherwise precluded by the requirements in paragraph 2.4.